 - (a) Electronic Filing and Signing. - (1) By a Represented Entity.
-An entity represented by an attorney must file documents by electronic means in accordance with the Administrative Procedures available on the court's website (www.pamb.uscourts.gov).
-However, non-electronic filing may be allowed for good cause, or as otherwise provided for by these rules; - (2) By an Unrepresented Individual.
-An individual not represented by an attorney: - (A) may file electronically only if allowed by court order or through compliance with the conditions authorizing same as set forth in the Administrative Procedures adopted by this District; and - (B) may be required to file electronically only by court order or as otherwise provided for in the Administrative Procedures adopted by this District. - (3) Signing.
+An entity represented by an attorney must file documents by using the Court's Electronic Case Filing system ("ECF" or "CM/ECF") in accordance with the CM/ECF Administrative Procedures available on the court's website (www.pamb.uscourts.gov).
+However, non-electronic filing may be allowed for good cause, or as otherwise provided for by these rules; - (2) By A Self-Represented Individual. - (A) Using the Electronic Document Submission System ("EDSS").